dremin/message-bridge/README.md

 Perform the following steps on your modern Mac signed into iMessage.

 1. Download from the [releases page](https://github.com/dremin/message-bridge/releases)
-2. Uncompress the downloaded archive, then double-click `MessageBridge` to start Message Bridge.
+2. Uncompress the downloaded archive, then right-click (or control-click) `MessageBridge` and select Open to start Message Bridge.
 3. **Important:** You must grant permissions so that Message Bridge can send messages, access received messages, and access contacts:
    - First, you will be prompted to allow Terminal to control Messages.
 Click OK.
    - Then, you will be prompted to allow Terminal to access contacts.
 Click OK.